-There was a general discussion among the children in a class about the places they had visited during the summer vacations.
+here was a general discussion among the children in Paheli and Boojho's class about the places they had visited during the summer vacations.
 Someone had gone to their native village by a train, then a bus, and finally a bullock cart.
 One student had travelled by an aeroplane.
 Another spent many days of his holidays going on fishing trips in his uncle's boat.

 The teacher then asked them to read newspaper articles that mentioned about small wheeled vehicles that moved on the soil of Mars and conducted experiments.
 These vehicles were taken by spacecraft all the way to Mars!

-The students were curious to know how people travelled from one place to another in earlier times.
+Meanwhile, Paheli had been reading stories about ancient India and wanted to know how people travelled from one place to another in earlier times.